kursluzz/blog/ansible-snippets.md

 ...
 ```

+## Pass variable to playbook
+As example see how you can pass hosts on which you want to execute the playbook.

+    - name: ...
+      hosts: "{{ nodes }}"
+      ...

+then use `-e` to pass the variable

+    ansible-playbook -e 'nodes=all' myplaybook.yaml

 ### Handlers
 A handler is similar to a function.
 In this example we will call the handler only when a file is copied for the first time.